Security Model

 Deployment notes

-Managed rstream projects use the hosted credential store for personal access tokens, application credentials, auth tokens, project settings, and tunnel grants.
-Community Edition deployments use the local engine authentication backend and do not enforce the managed fine-grained tunnel grants model.
-Enterprise deployments can integrate the engine with the managed credential schema and enforce the same runtime authorization model.
+Managed rstream projects use the hosted credential store for personal access tokens, application credentials, auth tokens, project settings, and resource boundaries.
+Community Edition deployments use the local engine authentication backend and do not enforce the managed fine-grained resource-boundary model.
+Private deployments arranged with rstream can integrate the engine with the managed credential schema and enforce the same runtime authorization model.